gradle/gradle/subprojects/docs/src/docs/release/notes.md

 FindBugs uses static analysis to look for bugs in Java code.
 The [Gradle FindBugs plugin](http://gradle.org/docs/nightly/userguide/findbugs_plugin.html) adds a task for every source set to scan the Java bytecode for a list of bug patterns.

 #### JDepend plugin
-JDepend allows you to easily generate design quality metrics, by analyzing the coupling between Java class files.
+JDepend allows you to generate design quality metrics, by analyzing the coupling between Java class files.
 The [Gradle JDepend plugin](http://gradle.org/docs/nightly/userguide/jdepend_plugin.html) adds Gradle tasks that analyze all inter-package dependencies of a source set, producing a report that can help you to find unexpected couplings, package dependency cycles, and refactoring targets.

 #### PMD plugin
 The popular PMD project provides tools to inspect Java source code looking for potential bugs, inefficiencies and duplication.
 The [Gradle PMD plugin](http://gradle.org/docs/nightly/userguide/pmd_plugin.html) adds a task that will produce a PMD report per defined source set.
 The plugin provides many configuration options, including the ability to define custom rulesets, and which version of PMD to use.

 #### Separate Checkstyle and CodeNarc plugins
 You can now apply the [Gradle Checkstyle plugin](http://gradle.org/docs/nightly/userguide/checkstyle_plugin.html) and the [Gradle CodeNarc plugin](http://gradle.org/docs/nightly/userguide/codenarc_plugin.html) separately to your build.
-Additionally, both of these plugins have been improved so that you can now specify exactly which version of each tool to use.
+Both of these plugins have been improved to provide more flexibility, and you can now specify exactly which version of each tool to use.

 ### IDE integration